grafana/grafana/docs/sources/setup-grafana/configure-grafana/configure-tracing/index.md

 Note that `pprof` debugging endpoints are served on a different port than the Grafana HTTP server.
 Check what debugging endpoints are available by browsing `http://<profile-addr><profile-port>/debug/pprof`.

-There's some additional [godeltaprof](https://github.com/grafana/pyroscope-go/tree/main/godeltaprof) endpoints available which is more suitable in a continuous profiling scenario.
+There are some additional [godeltaprof](https://github.com/grafana/pyroscope-go/tree/main/godeltaprof) endpoints available which are more suitable in a continuous profiling scenario.
 These endpoints are `/debug/pprof/delta_heap`, `/debug/pprof/delta_block`, `/debug/pprof/delta_mutex`.

 You can configure or override profiling settings using environment variables: